Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 “Ain’t nothing wrong with art!
 I mean, I modelled…”

 Al’s voice cut through from the kitchen.
-“That’s just ‘cuz you like showing off your huge---”
+“That’s just ‘cuz you like showing off your huge - ”

 “Ego!”
 Julian interrupted her, at the same time as Xiù finished the thought with “Muscles!”